Fatigue is a very common symptom in many chronic diseases, and a core feature of conditions like glandular fever.

-The majority of glandular fever clients we have seen reported noticeable improvements in energy within 2-10 days after starting intravenous vitamin C (IVC) treatments.
+The majority of glandular fever clients we have seen reported noticeable improvements in energy after intravenous vitamin C (IVC) treatment.
 Read more about IVC and glandular fever.

 Intravenous vitamin C has also been shown to improve quality of life especially fatigue, appetite, pain, sleep and nausea for a majority of people with cancer.
 Our own clinical experience and research backs that up.
 We have seen reduced fatigue in many clients even when they have been treated with chemotherapy and or radiation.
 Read more about how IVC improves quality of life.

 What the research says

 Intravenous vitamin C treatment has been proven in a randomised clinical trial to reduce fatigue in office workers.
 1

 A few clinical studies have reported reductions in cancer- or chemotherapy-related fatigue in cancer patients treated with IVC.
 2, 3, 4, 5

 - Intravenous Vitamin C administration reduces fatigue in office workers: a double-blind randomized controlled trial.
 Nutrition Journal.